Broccoli Parmesan Soup

 Making the Soup

-This soup is a simple one to bring together.
+This Broccoli Parmesan Soup is a simple one to bring together.

 In a large pot, add a good drizzle of olive oil (between 1-2 tablespoons) over medium heat.
 Add your chopped leeks to the pot and let them soften for a few minutes.
 Add a small pinch of salt also.